Bunlong/react-xls/README.md

 export default App;
 ```

+## 📜 Changelog

+Latest version 0.1.0 (2021-08-15):

+  * Add useExcelDownloader

+Details changes for each release are documented in the [CHANGELOG.md](https://github.com/Bunlong/react-xls/blob/master/CHANGELOG.md).

 ## ❗ Issues

 If you think any of the `react-xls` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.